Wangarĩ Maathai: Push for democracy

 During the first multi-party election of Kenya, in 1992, Maathai strove to unite the opposition and for fair elections in Kenya.
 The Forum for the Restoration of Democracy (FORD) had fractured into FORD-Kenya (led by Oginga Odinga) and FORD-Asili (led by Kenneth Matiba); former vice president Mwai Kibaki had left the ruling Kenya African National Union (KANU) party, and formed the Democratic Party.
 Maathai and many others believed such a fractured opposition would lead to KANU's retaining control of the country, so they formed the Middle Ground Group in an effort to unite the opposition.
 Maathai was chosen to serve as its chairperson.
 Also during the election, Maathai and like-minded opposition members formed the Movement for Free and Fair Elections.
 Despite their efforts, the opposition did not unite, and the ruling KANU party used intimidation and state-held media to win the election, retaining control of parliament.

-The following year, ethnic clashes occurred throughout Kenya.
+The next year, ethnic clashes occurred throughout Kenya.
 Maathai believed they were incited by the government, who had warned of stark consequences to multi-party democracy.
 Maathai travelled with friends and the press to areas of violence in order to encourage them to cease fighting.
 With the Green Belt Movement she planted "trees of peace", but before long her actions were opposed by the government.
 The conflict areas were labeled as "no go zones", and in February 1993 the president claimed that Maathai had masterminded a distribution of leaflets inciting Kikuyus to attack Kalenjins.
 After her friend and supporter Dr. Makanga was kidnapped, Maathai chose to go into hiding.
 While in hiding, Maathai was invited to a meeting in Tokyo of the Green Cross International, an environmental organisation recently founded by former Soviet leader Mikhail Gorbachev.
 When Maathai responded that she could not attend as she did not believe the government would allow her to leave the country and she was in hiding, Gorbachev pressured the government of Kenya to allow her to travel freely.
 President arap Moi denied limiting her travel, and she was allowed to leave the country, although too late for the meeting in Tokyo.
 Maathai was again recognized internationally, and she flew to Scotland to receive the Edinburgh Medal in April 1993.
 In May she went to Chicago to receive the Jane Addams International Women's Leadership Award, and in June she attended the UN's World Conference on Human Rights in Vienna.